PyDrocsid/cogs/general/custom_commands/documentation.md

 ### `test`

-The test command is used to send a preview of the message without mentioning roles/user.
+The test subcommand is used to send a preview of the message without mentioning roles/user.

 ```css
 .custom_commands [test|t] <command>